ujjwalm29/movie-search/level_1_basic_string_matching/README.md

-# Level 1 : Basic string matching
+# Level 1: Basic String Matching 🔍

-In this level, we will use basic string matching to search for the query term in the title and overview of the movie.
+Welcome to Level 1 of our search and information retrieval crash course!
+In this level, we'll explore the fundamentals of search using basic string matching.
+Our goal is to search for a query term within the title and overview of movies in our dataset.

+## 📘 Overview

-To use string matching, we convert all titles, overviews and the search query to lower case and do a simple "contains" comparison.
+To perform string matching, we convert all titles, overviews, and the search query to lower case and conduct a simple "contains" comparison.
+This approach, while straightforward, introduces us to the core concept of how search engines start understanding content matching.

+## 🖋️ Implementation

-Here is the code snippet for the comparison :
+Here's the code snippet for performing the comparison:

 ```
 if (isinstance(row['title'], str) and search_query.lower() in row['title'].lower()) or (isinstance(row['overview'], str) and search_query.lower() in row['overview'].lower()):
     movies.add(row['title'])
 ```

-## Execution
+## 🚀 Execution

 I have used a few different search queries.
 Here are the results :